- Home

 How to Win Competitions in the UK: A Complete Comping Guide

-• UK competition prizes are tax-free for individuals — HMRC treats them as windfalls
+- UK competition prizes are tax-free for individuals — HMRC treats them as windfalls, not income, regardless of value

-• By law, no UK prize draw can require payment, so most 'buy to enter' promos have a free postal route
+- By law no UK prize draw can require payment, so 'buy to enter' promos like McDonald's Monopoly always hide a free postal route in the small print

-• A dedicated comping email, public social profiles and an entry tracker are the only setup that actually matters
+- A dedicated comping email, public social profiles, paste-ready details and an entry tracker are the only setup that actually matters — and it takes 30 minutes

-• Postal and creative entries have the best odds because most compers can't be bothered with them
+- Postal entries and creative (tie-breaker, photo, video) entries have the best odds because most compers can't be bothered with the effort

-• Consistency beats luck — entering 20-30 well-chosen competitions a day pays off in 4-8 weeks
+- Consistency beats luck — 20-30 well-chosen entries a day for 30 days pays off in 4-8 weeks, every time

 Advertisement